-This article first appeared in the Llewellyn Journal on Sept.
-11th, 2018
+This article first appeared on the Llewellyn Journal, September 11th, 2018

 A map is essential for any journey.
 These days, we use handy cell phone maps fitting snugly into the palm of our traveling hands.
 If you were around in the 1970s you’ll remember giant AAA travel maps found under vinyl seats and in the dusty glove compartments of our parents’ car.
 These maps became reading fodder during infernal road trips after the Mad Libs and fast food fries gave out.
 Ancient peoples crafted scroll maps by hand.
 Men and women looked to the firmament before paper’s invention.
 Constellations in a crystal clear, pollution-free night sky were used as a guide, plot, and plan.